Friday, November 17, 2023

 Bound for the Coast

-The road condition east towards Charters Towers started to improve, making the two hundred and forty-six kilometre drive much more enjoyable.
-We stopped briefly here to refuel before moving another twenty kilometres east to camp at another free camp beside the Burdekin River at Macrossan Park, where toilets and rubbish bins are available.
-Again, the area was dirt, but we positioned ourselves near a large area of grass even though it was dry, which would stop us from being covered in dirt from wind and passing traffic.
-It was busy, which can be put down to having toilets on site, and many permanent campsites looked like they'd been camped for a considerable amount of time.
+The road condition heading east towards Charters Towers began to improve, making the 246-kilometre drive much more enjoyable.
+We stopped briefly here to refuel before continuing another twenty kilometres east to camp at a free site beside the Burdekin River at Macrossan Park, where toilets and rubbish bins are available.
+Again, the area was dirt, but we positioned ourselves near a large patch of grass, even though it was dry, which would help prevent us from being covered in dirt from wind and passing traffic.
+It was busy, likely due to the on-site toilets, and many of the permanent campsites appeared to have been in use for quite some time.

-The old sandstone pylons have been replaced because the weight of the trains carrying refined metals and mineral concentrate to the coast wouldn't be able to take the additional loads.
+The old sandstone pylons have been replaced because the weight of trains carrying refined metals and mineral concentrate to the coast would be unable to support the additional loads.

-The remainder of our trip along the Flinders Highway was an enjoyable drive as we headed towards the Bruce Highway.
-About thirty kilometres west of Townsville at Woodstock, we turned onto a minor road that took us by properties with mango plantations.
-We saved ourselves from having to travel an extra sixty kilometres.
+The rest of our trip along the Flinders Highway was a pleasant drive as we headed towards the Bruce Highway.
+About thirty kilometres west of Townsville, at Woodstock, we turned onto a minor road that took us past properties with mango plantations.
+This saved us from having to travel an extra sixty kilometres.

-Since leaving home in early June, the traffic has been minimal for the areas we've been travelling through, so it was a real shock to arrive at the Bruce Highway and be confronted with streams of traffic heading in both directions.
-The highway remained busy for the next one hundred and fifty-three kilometres until we arrived in Bowen.
-All the van parks were booked out even though the school holidays were nearly over, so we spent the next four nights at a farm stay twenty kilometres south-west of Bowen at Glen Erin Farmstay for twenty dollars a night where there was bore water available, a dump point and showers and toilets.
+Since leaving home in early June, the traffic has been light in the areas we've travelled through, so it was quite a shock to arrive at the Bruce Highway and be greeted by streams of traffic in both directions.
+The highway remained busy for the next one hundred and fifty-three kilometres until we reached Bowen.
+All the van parks were fully booked, even though the school holidays were nearly over, so we spent the next four nights at a farm stay twenty kilometres south-west of Bowen at Glen Erin Farmstay, costing twenty dollars a night, where bore water was available, along with a dump point, showers, and toilets.

-We travelled to Airlie Beach and booked into a caravan park on the Shute Harbour Road.
-It's been eight years since our last visit, and we were blown away by the progress here.
-There are new marinas and resorts, and the Airlie Beach Hotel has been transformed into mega accommodation.
-While here, we ventured into Proserpine to pre-poll for the voice referendum.
+We travelled to Airlie Beach and checked into a caravan park on Shute Harbour Road.
+It's been eight years since our last visit, and we were amazed by the development here.
+New marinas and resorts have emerged, and the Airlie Beach Hotel has been transformed into a large accommodation complex.
+While here, we went to Proserpine to pre-poll for the voice referendum.